royles/cloudera-examples/README.md

+## A very basic REST service for KUDU

-git clone <url>
+* git clone <url>

-mvn package
+* mvn package

-java -cp target/KuduRestServer.jar com.cloudera.se.rest.server.kudu.KuduRestServer 8055 <kudu master>:8051
+* java -cp target/KuduRestServer.jar com.cloudera.se.rest.server.kudu.KuduRestServer 8055 <kudu master>:8051

-KuduRestService <port> <Kudu Master>
+* KuduRestService <port> <Kudu Master>

-<port>        - The port that the Rest Server will start on
+* <port>        - The port that the Rest Server will start on
-<Kudu Master> - The location of the Kudu Master Server
+* <Kudu Master> - The location of the Kudu Master Server

+* http://<machine on which service started>:8055/kudu/version